ESCFAN provides both a summary of the public ticket process and how to secure your ESCFAN tickets through the OGAE Ballot process.

 Ticket resellers change every year due to the change of location and broadcaster organising the event.

-Public sales would be announced via the official Eurovision website – www.eurovision.tv
+Public sales are always announced via the official Eurovision website – www.eurovision.tv – usually in November/December.

-The 2018 Portugal ticket ballot for our club (OGAE) is however already open.
+The 2018 Portugal ticket ballot for our club (OGAE) is now closed.

-In order to qualify, you must be a financial AND primary member of ESCFAN by 15th September 2017, and advise us that you wish to be on the ballot by 30th September 2017.
+In order to qualify for future ballots, you must be a financial AND primary member of ESCFAN by mid-September and then advise us that you wish to be on the ballot the end of September.